-Treatment for back and neck pain includes physiotherapy, medication and lifestyle modications.
-The Department of Orthopaedic Surgery at Singapore General Hospital (SGH) shares more in detail.
+Treatment for back and neck pain includes physiotherapy, medication and lifestyle modifications.
+The Department of Orthopaedic Surgery from Singapore General Hospital (SGH), shares in greater detail.

 Continued from previous page.